 Yes, we have frequent and daily conversations with people who have trialled Lead Forensics and have trialled us.
 We know about the sales tactics, spin etc. It’s just part of the daily routine.
 It doesn’t really matter what Lead Forensics try to do to us or others in our industry – it’s ‘business’ at the end of the day.

-Something that we’re seeing a lot more of now are companies that approach us, having been users of Lead Forensics but have decided that they don’t want:
+Something that we’re seeing a lot more of now are companies that approach us, having been users of Lead Forensics but have decided that:

-- They find that the usefulness of the data wasn’t as great as they initially thought it would be, but had signed up for a long contract they couldn’t get out of.
+- They found that the usefulness of the data wasn’t as great as they initially thought it would be, but had signed up for a long contract they couldn’t get out of.

 In short, they don’t need all the ‘bells and whistles’ or the costs, so they come to us to trial.

 We’re actually very proud of our policy that stops people feeling as if they’ve made a mistake.
 That policy effectively says:

 - If paying month to month (most do) then you can cancel at any time you want to, and there are no more payments from then onwards.

 - We want our subscribers to throw their website-related problems at us so that we can show them how the A1WebStats system can help them.
 It’s a mutually beneficial relationship where we’re only as good as the month to month payments being gained, and we’re so happy to have a low cancellation rate and subscribers that have been with us for years (many right from the start).

 We’ve been advised so many times (by well-meaning business consultants) to “be more like Lead Forensics – go out there and push for the sales at higher prices”.
 But that’s not us – we’re all about helping businesses to succeed (via their website strength) in exchange for a fair fee, creating many subscribers who feel more like friends than customers.
 There is no-one in the world who can say that we’ve tried to ‘sell’ to them, nor will that ever be the case.